EvMossan/cold-harbor-manager/docs/account_manager.md

 # Account Manager Service

-The **Account Manager** is a core service in Cold Harbour responsible for synchronizing trading account state between the Alpaca Brokerage API and the local PostgreSQL database in real-time.
+The **Account Manager** is a core service in Cold Harbor responsible for synchronizing trading account state between the Alpaca Brokerage API and the local PostgreSQL database in real-time.
 It acts as the "source of truth" for the application's understanding of current positions, equity, and order history.

 ## Overview